By Emma Young

 “I think the big problem this country has is being politically correct.”

 So said then-candidate Donald J Trump during a US presidential debate in 2015.
 Trump may have strong feelings on the matter, but he’s not alone.
-“Dozens of articles are written about political correctness every month in [US-based] media outlets spanning the political spectrum,” note the authors of a published in the Journal of Personality and Social Psychology.
+“Dozens of articles are written about political correctness every month in [US-based] media outlets spanning the political spectrum,” note the authors of a new paper published in the Journal of Personality and Social Psychology.
 However, surprisingly little psychological research has looked at the consequences of using politically incorrect versus correct language — does it make a real difference to a listener or reader’s perceptions of that person, and if so, in what way?

 View original post 592 more words